Official Economic Survey data shows that the traffic fell by 3.4 per cent in 2017 to 437.8 million minutes last year — the lowest since 2010.

 International SMSs received rose by 11 per cent to hit 45.9 million last year, up from 41.3 million in 2017.

-Stiff competition for the local Internet market between telecoms operators has led to reduced cost of data bundles, making Internet-backed calls outside the country cheaper.
+Stiff competition for the local Internet market between telecoms operators has led to reduced cost of data bundles, making Internet-backed calls such as Skype, Viber and WhatsApp outside the country cheaper.